-Our hardness result puts forward two interesting questions.
-First, is it decidable whether a rectilinear polygon admits a conforming partition with stabbing number at most~$ 2 $ or~$ 3 $ in polynomial time?
-Second, are there other natural parameters for FPT algorithms to compute optimal conforming partitions?
+Our strengthened hardness result raises two interesting questions.
+First, is it decidable whether $ \polygon $ admits a conforming partition with stabbing number at most~$ 2 $ or~$ 3 $ in polynomial time?
+Second, are there other natural parameters for FPT algorithms to compute optimal conforming partitions of $ \polygon $?
 For the former, we give an $ \OO ( n \log n ) $-time algorithm to decide whether a conforming partition with stabbing number~$ 2 $ exists (Section~\ref{sec:2tractable}); this leaves the case of stabbing number~$ 3 $ open.
-For the latter, we give two FPT algorithms to test whether a polygon $ P $ has conforming stabbing number at most $ k $ (Section~\ref{sec:tw} and Section~\ref{sec:gate-free-hole-free}).
-One is parameterized by $ t = k + \tw ( \polygon ) $, the tuple consisting of $ k $ and the \emph{treewidth} of $ \polygon $ (defined as the treewidth of the \emph{pixel graph} of $ \polygon $ illustrated in Figure~\ref{fig:partitionWithSteinerPointsVSConforming}(c)), the other is specific to simple polygons in \emph{general position} and is parameterized by $ t = k $ alone (missing definitions are in Section~\ref{sec:preliminaries}).
+For the latter, we give two FPT algorithms to test whether $ \polygon $ has conforming stabbing number at most $ k $ (Section~\ref{sec:tw} and Section~\ref{sec:gate-free-hole-free}).
+One is parameterized by $ t = k + \tw ( \polygon ) $, the tuple consisting of $ k $ and the \emph{treewidth} of $ \polygon $ (defined as the treewidth of the \emph{pixel graph} of $ \polygon $ illustrated in Figure~\ref{fig:partitionWithSteinerPointsVSConforming}(c)), the other is specific to polygons without holes in \emph{general position} and is parameterized by $ t = k $ alone (missing definitions are in Section~\ref{sec:preliminaries}).
 The treewidth has frequently been used as a parameter for FPT algorithms for graph problems but also for solving problems on polygons, see e.g.~\cite{BiedlMehrabi}.
 The contributions are summarized in Table~\ref{tab:stateOfTheArt} and~\ref{tab:contributions}.